You keep your device’s operating systems updated. You’re using internet security software. You’re pretty savvy about not falling for online scams.

 Advanced IP Scanner is a free and reliable option that delivers quick results with very little input from you.
 It’s compatible with Windows 10.
 Get a direct link to it here.

 To use Advanced IP Scanner, all you need to do is download and install it, then run the program to analyze your wireless network.
 Click the large green button that says SCAN.
-A network scan starts to show you all the devices currently connected to your Wi-Fi.
+A network scan shows you all the devices currently connected to your Wi-Fi.

 It should only take a few seconds, and you can export your results for safekeeping.